RapTho/markdownToHTML/README.md

 # Markdown to HTML converter

-This script converts markdown files to html files.
+This script converts [markdown files](https://www.markdownguide.org/getting-started/) to HTML files.

 ## How to use